Presidency of Warren G. Harding: Death

 Upon returning to the U.S. on July 27, Harding participated in a series of events in Seattle.
 After reviewing the navy fleet in the harbor and riding in a parade through downtown, he addressed a crowd of over 30,000 Boy Scouts at a jamboree in Woodland Park and then addressed 25,000 people at the University of Washington's Husky Stadium.
 That evening, in what would be his last official public event, Harding addressed the Seattle Press Club.
 By the end of the evening Harding was near collapse, and he went to bed early.
 The next day, all tour stops scheduled between Seattle and San Francisco were cancelled, and the presidential entourage proceeded directly there.
 Arriving in the city on the morning of July 29, Harding felt well enough that he insisted on walking from the train to the car.
 However, shortly after arriving at the Palace Hotel he suffered a relapse.
 Upon examining him, doctors found that not only was Harding's heart causing problems, but he also had a serious case of pneumonia.
 All public engagements were cancelled.

 When treated with caffeine and digitalis, Harding seemed to improve.
 Reports that the released text of his July 31 speech had received a favorable reception also buoyed his spirits, and by the afternoon of August 2, doctors allowed him to sit up in bed.
 That evening, around 7:30 pm, while Florence Harding was reading a flattering article to the president from The Saturday Evening Post titled "A Calm Review of a Calm Man", he began twisting convulsively and collapsed.
 Doctors attempted stimulants, but were unable to revive him, and President Harding died at the age of 57.
-Although initially attributed to a cerebral hemorrhage, the president's death was most likely the result a heart attack.
+Although initially attributed to a cerebral hemorrhage, the president's death was most likely the result of a heart attack.